VTsagareli/used-car-market-analysis/README.md

 # 🚗 Used Car Market Analysis Dashboard (Germany, AutoScout24)

-An interactive Tableau dashboard analyzing over 250,000 used car listings scraped from AutoScout24, one of Germany’s largest online car marketplaces.
-This project explores key market trends including pricing, mileage, fuel types, and drivetrain composition — helping users understand how these factors interact and evolve over time.
+An interactive Tableau dashboard analyzing a German used car listings dataset (from Kaggle) to uncover trends in pricing, mileage, vehicle age, fuel type, and transmission.
+The dashboard lets users filter and explore how these features vary across brands and registration years.

 📊 **[View the Live Dashboard on Tableau Public »](https://public.tableau.com/shared/RSSX3S2P5?:display_count=n&:origin=viz_share_link)**
 📁 **[View the Dataset on Kaggle »](https://www.kaggle.com/datasets/wspirat/germany-used-cars-dataset-2023)**